First, make sure you understand your business structure

-When you’re a freelancer, you depend on your clients to file Form 1099-MISC for you.
 When you hire subcontractors to take care of freelance work, the script is flipped.
-It’s up to you to fill out and file Form 1099-MISC for every subcontractor you pay more than $600 during the course of the year.
+It’s up to you to fill out and file Form 1099-NEC for every subcontractor you pay more than $600 during the course of the year.

-The deadline for getting a Form 1099-MISC to a subcontractor is January 31st, 2018.
-And, as of this current tax filing, all Form 1099-MISCs must also be filed with the IRS by January 31st.
+The deadline for getting a Form 1099-NEC to a subcontractor is January 31st (or the next business day if it falls on a holiday or weekend).
+All Form 1099-NECs must also be filed with the IRS by January 31st.

 It’s important a subcontractor doesn’t do any work besides that described in the agreement.
-In case of an audit, the IRS will try to determine who works for you is a contractor, and who works for you as an employee.
+In case of an audit, the IRS will try to determine who works for you as a contractor and who works for you as an employee.